 Identified by marketing: This includes information from marketing campaigns and events, like who visited your site and when, for how long and what they did, or on who checked in at your tradeshow booth.
 So if someone clicks on a pricing sheet two months after downloading a white paper, this should immediately alert a technology sales rep. InsideSale.com reports that if someone is contacted within three minutes of being on your site, their chances of converting are 600 times higher!

 – How to take advantage: Here, marketing automation tools like Pardot, Marketo or Eloqua come into play.
 They tell you every detail about responses to your marketing efforts online and offline.

-If you’re in IT sales and you’re not being alerted to buying triggers, why not?
+If you’re in IT sales and you’re not being alerted to buying scoops, why not?
 They provide golden opportunities to quickly get in front of key decision makers.
 And if you’re not gaining access to IT org charts it’s that much harder to tell the chiefs from the Indians, and you could get bogged down in a cubeville quagmire with no closing in site.

 Want to find out more about scoops and how to take advantage of them?
 Click here.